-The Official Definition of Infertility Is Changing.
+The Definition of Infertility Is Changing.
 Here’s Why That Matters

-The World Health Organization wants to redefine “infertility,” so it’s not just a medical condition, the Telegraph reports.
+The World Health Organization wants to give “infertility” a new definition, so it’s not just a medical condition, the Telegraph reports.

-The WHO currently describes infertility as “a disease of the reproductive system defined by the failure to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse.”
-But under the new revision, a person who wants to become a parent doesn’t have to be in a sexual relationship—or one that could lead to a pregnancy—to qualify as “infertile.”
+The WHO's current infertility definition is “a disease of the reproductive system defined by the failure to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse.”
+But under the new definition of infertility, a person who wants to become a parent doesn’t have to be in a sexual relationship—or one that could lead to a pregnancy—to qualify as “infertile.”

 David Adamson, MD, one of the authors of the new guidelines, told the Telegraph the change is designed to reflect “the rights of all individuals to have a family, and that includes single men, single women, gay men, gay women.”

 The new wording is so meaningful because it could lead to policy changes around the world—specifically, greater access to fertility treatments such as in-vitro fertilization.